-This strange rocky tor feels like an island as you approach it through the surrounding marshy ground.
-Looking up at the jutting outcrops of stones it appears like a castle, a fortress, rising above you into the blue sky.
+This strange tumbled rock tor feels like an island as you approach it through the surrounding marshy ground.
+Looking up at the jutting outcrops of stone it appears like a castle, a fortress, rising above you into the blue sky.

 This early life on Helman, almost unimaginable to us now, began between 4500BC and 2200BC and lasted for about 300 years.
 Excavations at the site uncovered greenstone axeheads, flint tools, stone querns and pottery.
 On the fertile slopes below the tor the remains of an ancient field system has been found.
 It is thought that the physical prominence of the tor in the landscape not only made it secure but also gave it ceremonial importance.